 Separating his time between Saint Romain, France and Zürich, Switzerland (what a life I might say) it’s quite apparent that there’s a sense of nature in his work.
 Greens, blue, and greys are a trending theme, but it’s also interesting to see his newer work from his portfolio that mixes more realistic imagery, smokey-like clouds for example, with these already abstract artworks.

-The unique thing for me is the way in which Jeff is able to draw your eye straight through the canvas from the bolder strokes on top to the slightly more washed out markings below, the obscuring leaves an inner intrigue that’s difficult to pull away from.
+The unique thing for me is the way in which Matt is able to draw your eye straight through the canvas from the bolder strokes on top to the slightly more washed out markings below, the obscuring leaves an inner intrigue that’s difficult to pull away from.
 Not just art but in any facet of life, if there’s a pull towards deeper insight maybe we should all take that moment to reflect more deeply and be present in that moment.
 It can only improve our lives.
-More of Jeff’s work can be found on his website linked below.
+More of Matt’s work can be found on his website linked below.
 There really is a fantastic selection on offer and he’s always updating his series.
 Enjoy.